 - Problem Solver

 An excellent project manager must have good problem-solving abilities and be creative and resourceful in his/her approach to various common problems.

 For example, in the course of a project, you can identify the right individuals within your team, who can help you in resolving the problem effectively and quickly.

 At times, the actual skill lies in understanding the true concern behind the issue.

 While a project manager’s main goal is the immediate project, a leaders goal is long-term success of the team and the individual team members.
 So when it comes to the vessel through which the message is communicated, the leader has a voice of transformation; and results are incremental and goals are individualized and personal.

 Overall, although project managers lead, not all project managers are leaders.
 However, we believe good project managers should be.

 We invite you to contact us for a complimentary assessment of your team, and your next project.
 You will be surprised of what you don’t know.
 We guarantee you won’t regret the amazing intelligent outcomes of your success.
-We are found at www.centerforworklife.com and by calling (407)340-1228.
+We are found at www.centerforworklife.com.